 This course will benefit students with interests or involvement in public health, health promotion, health research, as well as research-minded medical and allied health professionals.

 Wednesday 28 and Friday 30 September 2022

 Wednesday 23 and Friday 25 November 2022

 Friday 2 December 2022

 Wednesday 7 and Friday 9 December 2022

 Wednesday sessions will be delivered online (synchronous and recorded)

 You will develop skills in describing and analysing epidemiological data, critically appraising study designs, and reflecting on different public health issues.

-This course may be undertaken as part of the School of Health Sciences Masters programmes, or as a CPD course worth 30 CPD hours.
+This course may be undertaken as part of the School of Health & Psychological Sciences Masters programmes, or as a CPD course worth 30 CPD hours.